In 2011, Obviously, A Theatre Company, a new troop of lost misfits, created by emerging Ottawan artists, hit the Ottawa scene with a bang.

 C. Marie-Ève Fontaine

 _Carol started her theatre career back in her home town of Orillia, Ontario participating in both community and school productions.
 At the University of Ottawa's Departement of Theatre, Carol has expanded her horizons here in Ottawa.
 She acted in the 2011 critically acclaimed Drama Guild production of The Jew of Malta directed by Tibor Egervari and There Was A Chair's Fringe Festival production of Requium for August and (Oh Nest) Honest Insanity, she also worked as a makeup artist for such shows as Mourning Becomes Electra (André Perrier) and Don't Blame the Bedouins (Kevin Orr).
-Carol, as a member of the University of Ottawa's Musical Theatre Club CA, directed their 2010 production of If I Were To Sing, You'd Be My Voice.
 Carol lends her acting talents to Obviously, starring as Magdelon in The Pretentious Young Ladies, de Molière, Alice Gendron in The Coronation Voyage and L'homme écarlate in Esuciral, drame en un acte.
-Carol will be assuming Production and Stage Management for A Walk With Mr McGee (in partnership with the Bytown Museum).
+Carol filled the role of Production and Stage Manager for A Walk With Mr McGee (in partnership with the Bytown Museum).